Double Bonus – Military Retirees Can Receive Retirement and VA Disability Benefits

 As of January 2014 (at the completion of the phase in), military retirees no longer have to waive retired pay in order to receive VA compensation—provided that they are rated at a 50% or higher.
 However, retirees who have a rating lower than 50% must still elect either VA compensation or retired pay.
 Moreover, military retirees who had a VA disability rated at the 100% level (either combined or through Individual Unemployability) were not subject to the phase in and were automatically paid full retired pay and VA compensation.

-In addition to the monthly benefit, recipients of CRDP may also be entitled to a retroactive payment.
+In addition to the monthly payment benefit, recipients of CRDP may also be entitled to a retroactive payment.
 This amount is determined by:

 - Date of retirement